Science for a Nature Positive Future for the Ocean

 Tackling the triple planetary crisis facing biodiversity, our climate, and people is a collective and shared effort and urgent action is needed from the private sector to drive system-level transitions.
 It requires a new way of thinking for companies—to shift away from ‘business as usual’ to deliver credible contributions and solutions to the global societal goal of nature positive.

-WWF engages key oceans markets impacting ocean health and resilience – seafood, offshore renewables, coastal tourism, and shipping – to shape scalable, durable, and global oceans solutions that are science-based and help support nature-positive outcomes.
+WWF engages key oceans markets impacting ocean health and resilience – offshore wind, coastal and marine tourism, shipping, and seafood – to shape scalable, durable, and global oceans solutions that are science-based and help support nature-positive outcomes.
 WWF works leading private sector actors to better address their environmental and social footprints, shift operational practices, establish long-term investments in the seascapes where they do business, and drive systemic transformations across sectors including in policy and finance.

 Learn more